Battles Without Honor and Humanity

 Battles Without Honor and Humanity (仁義なき戦い, Jingi Naki Tatakai), also known in the West as The Yakuza Papers, is a Japanese yakuza film series produced by Toei Company.
 Inspired by a series of magazine articles by journalist Kōichi Iiboshi that are based on memoirs originally written by real-life yakuza Kōzō Minō, the films detail yakuza conflicts in Hiroshima Prefecture.

-Five films directed by Kinji Fukasaku and starring Bunta Sugawara as Shozo Hirono, who was based on Minō, were produced between 1973 and 1974.
-They were both critically and commercially successful and popularized the subgenre of yakuza film called Jitsuroku eiga, which are often based on true stories.
+Five films directed by Kinji Fukasaku and starring Bunta Sugawara as Shozo Hirono (a character based on Minō) were produced between 1973 and 1974.
+They were critically and commercially successful and popularized the subgenre of yakuza film called jitsuroku eiga, which are often based on true stories.
 Fukasaku directed an additional three standalone films under the New Battles Without Honor and Humanity title between 1974 and 1976.
 Three more films by different directors were produced in 1979, 2000 and 2003.